lambertlb/CharacterManager/configurator/README.md

 ## Scripts for customizing schema
 Scripts can be used to customize data handling.
 The $script tag is used to do this.
 This is a custom tag created specifically to allow the adding of custom python scripts to enhance data management.
 Following are some short examples on how it can be done.

 Let's assume we have some json data describing a fantasy warrior character and we want to add support for a handling weapons that didn't exist before.
 First we add some data into the warriors json data.
-This data will be an array called Offense that holds various weapons
+This data will be an property called Offense that holds an array various weapons
 ```
 {
     "ExistingData": "old data",
+	"Offense": {
-	"Offense": [
+		"Weapons": [
 			{
-			"Weapon": "Long Sword"
+				"Weapon": "Long Sword",
 			},
 			{
 				"Weapon": "Long Bow"
 			},
 			{
 				"Weapon": "Unarmed"
 			}
 		]
+	}
 }
 ```
 Now we need the schema to make this valid and also add custom code to handle the weapons.
 Following is how that can be done.